jhades/angular2-redux-store/README.md

 ### How the The Redux API is exposed

 The redux store API has 3 methods: getState(), dispatch() and subscribe().
-The ReduxStore exposes two of those methods directly: getState() and dispatch().
+ReduxStore exposes two of those methods directly: getState() and dispatch().
 These methods are delegated directly to the redux store.

 For the subscribe functionality, observable is exposed that the user can subscribe to.
 This is  to what happens in the Angular 2 Forms API and other parts of Angular in general: